- Attractive local package

 Salary, terms and conditions

-Contract Duration – Until 28 February 2026 and is subject to renewal depending on performance and funding.
+Contract Duration – This vacant position is budgeted until 31 March 2026 - subject to renewal depending on funding and performance.

-Remuneration – The Finance Assistant is a Band 6 position in SPC’s 2023 salary scale, with a commencing taxable salary range of FJD 1,892-2,365 per month, plus local staff benefits.
+Remuneration – The Finance and Administration Assistant is a Band 7 position in SPC’s 2023 salary scale, with a commencing taxable salary range of FJD 2,287-2,859 per month, plus local staff benefits.
 An offer of appointment for an initial contract will normally be made in the lower half of this range, with due consideration given to experience and qualifications.
 Progression within the salary scale will be based on annual performance reviews.

 Applicants must apply online at http://careers.spc.int/

 Hard copies of applications will not be accepted.

 For your application to be considered, you must provide us with:

 - an updated resume with contact details for three professional referees

 - a cover letter detailing your skills, experience and interest in this position

 Your application will be considered incomplete and will not be reviewed at shortlisting stage if all the above documents are not provided.
 Applicants should not attach copies of qualifications or letters of reference.
 Please ensure your documents are in Microsoft Word or Adobe PDF format.